-Language Arts 7 (year) (This course will be scheduled as a full class period every day plus an additional class period, every other day)
+Language Arts 7 (year) Literacy 7 (year - every other day)

 This course further develops reading, writing, and speaking skills.
 Reading strategies include: topic, main idea, supporting details, fact and opinion, inferences and drawing conclusions, author's purpose, point of view, and word study.
 Units in this course use literature as a way to make connections with American history.
 Students are required to read independently on a daily basis.
 In addition to reading, students will enhance their writing skills through essays.
-The writing curriculum requires students to complete various pieces of writing including a large scale research project.
+The writing curriculum requires students to complete various pieces of writing including a largescale research project.